forestdb/forestdb.org/models/2025-problang-adjectives-qud.md

 #### ...and changed the possible utterances.

-- We changed possible utterances from integers corresponding to kettle prices to the adjective "expensive" and it's negated version, "not expensive."
+- We changed possible utterances from integers corresponding to kettle prices to the adjective "expensive" and its negated version, "not expensive."
 This list of utterances echoes the utterances in the vagueness model, except that we substituted "null" with "not expensive" in this iteration.

 - We did away with the hyperbole model's meaning function altogether.